stealth/drops/README.md

 Every opmsg that passes the `filter=` from the config file, will be placed into `~/.drops/inq` where you can decrypt it using `opmsg -D`.

+You have to have a clock thats set more or less to the correct time (a few hours shift dont matter).
+(Will explain in a dedicated chapter later, This is just beta test now).

 License
 -------